Pegfilgrastim (By injection)

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- You may let the medicine warm up to room temperature before you use it.
-Keep it away from heat or direct light.
-The medicine can stay out of the refrigerator for up to 48 hours.
-Discard any medicine that has been out of the refrigerator for more than 48 hours.
+- Neulasta® Onpro? kit: Keep the medicine in the carton and away from heat or direct light.
+The medicine can stay out of the refrigerator for up to 12 hours.
+Throw away any medicine that has been out of the refrigerator for more than 12 hours.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.